morleym/furtive-handbook/docs/cheat-sheet.md

 Strengths:

-* competitors are guaranteed 100% more matches than in single-elimination!
+* competitors are guaranteed 100% more matches than in single-elimination! (two instead of one, don't get *too* excited)
 * stakes are still clear each match, and the "losers run" storylines exist

 Potential Drawbacks: